OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 In summary, the designated NOR Reviewer is considered the final arbiter of requirements, and in some cases might have to clarify which suggestions made by other reviewers are required (MUST), which are simply good to do but not required (SHOULD), and which should not be done (MUST NOT).

-#### Inactive New Ontology Requests

-In case an open New Ontology Request has not been responded to by the NOR submit for more than 2 months, it is considered inactive.
-In this case the NOR reviewer should add the following message:

-> Due to inactivity for the past two months, this issue will soon be closed.
-When you are ready, you are welcome to re-open this issue again.
-Thanks for your interest in submitting your ontology to the OBO Foundry.

-<a name="OAE"></a>
-## Ontology Acceptance/Rejection Decision
+#### Communicating the Recommendation to OBO Operations
-Once the reviewer has decided whether a new ontology meets the requirements, they present their review and recommendation to the OBO Ops committee.
+Once the reviewer has decided whether a new ontology meets the requirements, they present their review and recommendation to the OBO Operations Committee.
 The committee can ask the reviewer for clarifications, and then the people on the call make the decision about whether to accept the ontology.
 The decision is made by “consensus” on the call: i.e., no one objects strenuously.
 No quorum (minimum number of attendees) on the call is required.

+See next section for guidance on communicating the decision to the submitter.

+<a name="NOD"></a>
+## Notification of NOR Decision
+Upon discussion within the OBO Operations Committe, a new ontology can be assigned three possible statuses:
+- Acceptance: In which case the ontology will be added to the OBO Foundry
+- Rejection: In which case the ontology will not be added to the OBO Foundry
+- Inactive: In which case the ontology will not yet be added to the OBO Foundry, due to submitter not responding to requests in a timely manner

+Each status should be communicated to the ontology submitter according to the following:

-### Ontology Acceptance Notification
+### Notification of Ontology Acceptance

-Once a new ontology has been accepted, the ontology owner should be notified by the ontology reviewer, both in the ticket and also via email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.
+Once a new ontology has been accepted, the ontology owner should be notified by the ontology reviewer, both in the ticket and also via email, cc-ing the obo-discuss & obo-operations-committee mailing lists.
-The following template should be used to let the ontology owner know that their ontology was accepted, and informing them about the next steps they should take:
+The following template should be used to let the ontology owner know that their ontology was accepted, and to inform them about the next steps they should take:

 "Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.